sapoturge/froggum/docs/0.2/install.md

 ## Mac OS

+I was not able to install **Froggum** while I had access to a Mac, but you are welcome to try.
 Mac is Unix-derived, so `Granite` might work on it.
 Try following the instructions for [Linux](#linux) above, and if that doesn't work install as for [Windows](#windows).
 These two branches will be merged eventually, without `Granite`, so the process